SilverRat/AI-File-Procesor/readme.md

 ## Usage
 1. Open the config/default.json file and configure the necessary values (explained in the [Configuration](#configuration) section).

-2. Place your resumes in the specified Resume_Folder path.
+2. Place your files in the specified Resume_Folder path.

 3. Run the script using the following command:
 ~~~